Great Eastern Main Line: Eastern Counties and Eastern Union Railways (1839–1862)

 The section of line between Colchester and was built by the Eastern Union Railway (EUR) to standard gauge and opened to passenger traffic in June 1846.
 Its sister company, the Ipswich and Bury Railway, built a line to and this was completed in November 1846.
-Both companies shared the same office, many directors and key staff, and started operating as a unified company with the EUR name from 1 January 1847.
+Both companies shared the same office, many directors and key staff; it started operating as a unified company with the EUR name from 1 January 1847.
 An extension from a new junction at to opened in December 1849, although the position of the latter station was poor and a spur to allow some trains to operate into (Thorpe) station was opened to regular traffic in November 1851.

-In the late 19th century, the double-track main line was expanded with additional tracks being added to cope with more traffic.
-In 1854, a third track was added between Bow Junction and to help accommodate London, Tilbury and Southend Railway services which at that time were operating via Stratford.
+In the late 19th century, the double-tracked main line was expanded with additional tracks being added to cope with more traffic.
+In 1854, a third track was added between Bow Junction and Stratford to help accommodate London, Tilbury and Southend Railway services which at that time were operating via Stratford.

 Until 1860, trains serving the town of Ipswich used a station called which was located south of the Stoke tunnel.
 The town's current station is located to the north of the tunnel.

 The ECR had leased the EUR from 1854 but by the 1860s, the railways in East Anglia were in financial trouble and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed out of the consolidation.